Military history of Somalia: 1982 Ethiopian–Somali Border War

 The 1982 Ethiopian–Somali Border War occurred between June and August 1982 when the Ethiopian military, supported by hundreds of SSDF rebels invaded central Somalia and captured several towns.
 After a SNA force infiltrated the Ogaden, joined with the WSLF and attacked an Ethiopian army unit outside Shilabo, about 150 kilometers northwest of Beled weyne, Ethiopia retaliated by launching an operation against Somalia.

 On June 30, 1982, Ethiopian army units, together with SSDF guerrillas, struck at several points along Ethiopia's southern border with Somalia.
-They crushed the SNA unit in Balanbale and then occupied the town and captured Galdogob, about 50 kilometers northwest of Galcaio.
-After the United States provided emergency military assistance to Somalia, further Ethiopian attacks ceased.
-However, the Ethiopian/SSDF units remained in Balanbale and Galdogob, which Addis Ababa maintained were part of Ethiopia that had been liberated by the Ethiopian army.
+Which ended in a Stalemate at border towns of Galdogob and Balanbale about 50 kilometers northwest of Galcaio.
+Further Ethiopian attacks were repulsed by the SNA.
+Although Ethiopia aligned with the SSDF rebels had a larger army then the SNA, Ethiopian troops and SSDF Rebels failed to capture the key cities of Galkayo and Beledweyne, as the Somali army successfully repelled the main assault.
+Due to Siad Barre’s efforts there was an upsurge in domestic support for Somali President Siad Barre during the 1982 Ethiopian–Somali Border War.